ManadaHerath/realtime-grid/server/README.md

 const baseUrl = "http://localhost:8080";

-// gridId is obtained by POST /grids or created by your backend const client = createGridClient({ baseUrl, gridId: "g_abc123..." });
+// gridId is obtained by POST /grids or created by the backend (you can change the backend logic of the server as you like) const client = createGridClient({ baseUrl, gridId: "g_abc123..." });

 async function main() {